Djangotks/Pedal-Box/README.md

 # Pedal-Box
-All files for Pedal-Box data
+All files for Pedal-Box project